billchurch/addon-ambient-mqtt/README.md

 The original setup of this repository is by [Bill Church][billchurch] with much assistance from [Dale Higgs][dale3h]

+The original ambient-mqtt app was developed by [Jeremy Bunting][qbunt]

 For a full list of all authors and contributors, check [the contributor's page][contributors].